 While the boat waits, walk out of the cave and follow the signs up never-ending stairs to the Tien Son cave, located conveniently right next door.
 As you ascend, the green plains and the murky river spread out underneath, offering a great vista to this part of the national park, before arriving to the almost hidden entrance of the cave.
 A looping walkway snakes through the cave to offer a closer look to its impressive stalagmites (rising from the floor) and stalactites (hanging from the roof).

 Apparently Thien Durong – ‘Paradise Cave’ – is the cave you have to see if you only have time for one.
 Only recently discovered, the cave has been open to visitors since 2010 but has quickly become one of the most popular attractions of the park.
 Multi-coloured stalagmites follow you every step of the way as you plunge deeper into the dimly-lit cave, making you feel like walking on Mars.

 Hang Toi, also aptly known as the Dark Cave, is one for the adventurous and can only be experienced with a group tour.
 No need to book beforehand – just show up and they’ll put you with the next group going!

 A brief but exhilarating zipline takes you to the entrance of the cave, where you don on life jackets and paddle into the water-filled cave.
 There is a reason you’re required to wear life vests and helmets with headlamps – the dark cave lives up to its name as beyond the mouth of the cave, there is very little light.
 After leaving the life vests behind, the group progresses to the narrow tunnels deeper into the cave system until arriving to a cozy mud pool.
 The route circles back to the main cave where those who want are encouraged to swim to the other end of the cave and upon returning turn off their headlamp.
 You will be navigating in darkness towards the light of the cave opening.
-Finally you canoe to a small water adventure park, where more ziplines and different climbing challenges await.
+Finally, you canoe to a small water adventure park, where more ziplines and different climbing challenges await.

-Caved out?
 What else to do in Phong Nha

 While the caves are unarguably the most unique attraction of the park, it is worth spending a day or two more exploring the area more closely out in fresh air.

-Swap your scooter for a pushbike for a day and take to the surrounding countryside.
+You can also swap your scooter for a pushbike for a day and take to the surrounding countryside.
 Biking through the streets of small village centres offer a glimpse into the everyday life of the local families and farmers.
 Make sure to grab a map before you pedal off!

 After the bar officially closes at 11 p.m., follow the flow out to the street where a motorbike taxi takes you to a not-so-secret afterparty down the street.
 The vodka in the jar at the bar is free for those who dare try it – the goat’s leg and testicles soaking in the jar get many to skip it.

-Where to eat
+Where to eat in Phong Nha